Probe incompatibility in multiparameter noisy quantum metrology: Applications to multiparameter quantum metrology

 Mathematically, this problem is a commuting submodel of the full $\mathrm{U}(d)$ model we have introduced before.
 We consider only $\npar=d-1$ parameters corresponding to all the diagonal generators in Eq.~\eqref{eq:HamGenerators} except one, representing the reference arm of the interferometer with a known phase.
 Since the generators commute, the bound~\eqref{eq:SQLnoiseafter} now holds for all values of the parameters.
 The Kraus operators~\eqref{eq:ErasureQuditKraus} describe photon losses happening with equal probability $1-\eta$ in each mode.

 We obtain the following bound on the total variance

 valid for $\npar > 1$ ($d>2$), since the total QFI is identical to the bound~\eqref{eq:HamEstBnd} on diagonal parameters, with the substitution $d \to d-1$, for $d>2$.
 As explained more in details in Appendix~\ref{app:lossmultiphaseDeriv}, when the same $\npar$ diagonal generators act on higher-dimensional systems the optimal total QFI is unchanged.
 This means that adding additional reference modes does not improve the bound.
-Crucially, the rightmost quantity in~\eqref{eq:multiphbound} corresponds to the total variance attained by a separate strategy in which $N/\npar$ photons are used to sense each phase individually, in the limit $N \gg 1, \npar \gg 1 , N / \npar \gg 1$, cf. Eq.~(15) in~\cite{Yue2014}.
-Our result shows that even the most general strategy cannot improve the asymptotic error.
+The rightmost quantity in~\eqref{eq:multiphbound} corresponds to the bound obtained in~\cite{Yue2014} for simultaneous estimation of the $\npar$ phase with $N$ total indistinguishable photons, in the limit $N \gg 1, \npar \gg 1 , N / \npar \gg 1$.
+Our result shows that the same bound holds even for the most general adaptive strategy acting on distinguishable photons.
+The asymptotically attainable total variance for a separate estimation strategy with $N$ total photons is $\frac{1-\eta}{\eta} \frac{\npar^2}{N}$, therefore simultaneous estimation could potentially reduce the total error of a factor $4$.
+The same factor $4$ advantage is observed in the regime $\npar \gg 1$ when comparing separate and simultaneous estimation strategies with classical light~\cite{Goldberg2020}, which is however not optimal in presence of lossess.
+Practical schemes to attain the bound~\eqref{eq:multiphbound} asymptotically (both in $N$ and $\npar$) are currently not known.

 It should already be clear that this sub-model shows stronger probe incompatibility (in terms of the number of parameters involved) than the full model.
 Indeed, the asymptotic probe incompatibility cost is almost maximal $\mathfrak{I}_{\infty} = \frac{\npar^2}{4(\npar-1)} = O(\npar)$.
 We stress again that it is equal to the probe incompatibility cost of the noiseless problem, since the bound on the total QFI is simply a rescaling of the optimal trace of the noiseless QFI matrix.